Railway electrification in Great Britain: Twenty-first century

 The 25 kV AC network had expanded slowly throughout the 20th century but large areas of the country outside London remain unelectrified.
 In 2007, the government's preferred option was to use diesel trains running on biodiesel, its White Paper Delivering a Sustainable Railway, ruling out large-scale railway electrification for the following five years.

 In May 2009, Network Rail launched a consultation on large-scale electrification, potentially to include the Great Western Main Line and Midland Main Line and smaller "in-fill" schemes.
 Key benefits cited were that electric trains are faster, more reliable and cause less track wear than diesel trains.
 On 5 June 2009, Lord Adonis was appointed Secretary of State for Transport, and announced the plans to electrify the Great Western Main Line from London as far as Swansea, as well as infill electrification schemes in the North West of England.

-In Scotland, where transport is devolved to the Scottish Government, Transport Scotland has been expanding their electrified network on a rolling programme since the early 2010s starting with the re-opening and electrification of the Airdrie–Bathgate rail link.
-This larger plan has seen many major routes in central Scotland electrified, including the main – route.
-They have pursued electrification with multiple schemes in the Central Belt.
-All these have been 25 kV AC, as in England and Wales.
+The most significant project in this era was electrification of the Great Western Main Line.
+It was first announced by the Labour government in July 2009 in the run-up to the 2010 General Election to show political commitment to a region lacking in transport investment.
+As a result, the proposal was made by government to Network Rail and put together with great haste as politicians had already promised the project publicly and announced a completion date of around 2018 before any planning or initial developments had been put together.
+The original scope was for electrification between the boundary with the then Crossrail project (Maidenhead) to Bristol via Bath, Swindon to Swansea, Bristol Parkway to Bristol Temple Meads, Didcot to Oxford and Reading to Newbury.
+Government intentions for the project remained even after the change of government.

+This set the project off on a difficult trajectory as the promised timescale and budget was not known to be feasible and attempts to maintain that original schedule proved to balloon costs later on.
+It was found early on that Network Rail would require a new overhead line design as none of the available British Rail designs were compliant with EU regulations for a railway at or above 200km/h.
+Developing and testing the new design was more time consuming than anticipated due to a lack of specialised workforce, an issue which affected many other aspects of the project.
+In an attempt to keep to politically promised timescales, the project attempted to move ahead while OLE system design was still on-going causing further time-consuming and expensive inefficiencies.
+Other issues included difficulties locating buried signalling cables, under-estimation of conditions within Severn Valley Tunnel and unexpected geological details.